This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 We also offer a GPS-enabled audio tour of the High Line narrated by one of our professional guides.

-New York has some of the finest street art and graffiti art in the world.
+New York has some of the finest street art in the world and much of it can be found in Bushwick in Brooklyn.

-Visiting Bushwick and the Bushwick Collective Street Art Gallery is easy to do and makes for an off-the-beat activity during your stay.
+Visiting the Bushwick Collective Street Art Gallery is easy to do and makes for an off-the-beat activity during your stay.

 The Roosevelt Island Tram, which some might refer to as a cable car or gondola, provides a skyline view of the city like no other.